 In March 2017, Morrell Andrews received the “Outstanding Leader in the UBC Community and Beyond” award for her exceptional contributions to on-campus leadership and global citizenry.
 During her time at UBC, Morrell consistently took the time to engage with her peers and establish on-campus initiatives, serving with the Student Leadership Conference, the Collegia Program, Co-op, Go Global, AMS, The Calendar, Destination UBC and the President’s Non-Academic Misconduct Committee.

 She presented her award-winning research in Ireland and Harvard, and has represented youth in six meetings at the United Nations, voicing her concerns about youth inclusion and status of women in government.
-Morrell says the one constant throughout her degree has been the time spent working with the campus community and her appreciation for how university should be about much more than textbooks and lectures.
-We caught up with her to find out what important life lessons she’s learned during the past five years, and what she plans to do next.
+Morrell says the one constant throughout her degree has been the time spent working with the campus community and her appreciation for how university should be about more than textbooks and lectures.
+We caught up with her to find out what life lessons she’s learned during the past five years, and what her future plans are.

 Hometown: Don’t have one!
 I’ve lived all over the place.

 Program of Study: International Relations major and Political Science minor

 Affiliations: Student Leadership Conference, The Calendar, AMS, Collegia, Go Global, Arts Co-op, the President’s Non-Academic Misconduct Committee and Orientations

 Awards: Arts Research Abroad Award, Arts Co-op Student of the Year Honourable Mention, Robert and Kazuko Barker Award, Bhagwan Kaur wife of Gokal Singh of Halwara Award in Arts, Highly Commended Award at Undergraduate Awards, Go Global Special University Award for Conferences

 Where can we connect with you?
 Find me on Twitter & Instagram @morrellandrews or on LinkedIn